B2B Buying Process: Steps, Owners & Speed

 Use Case Snapshot

 The SaaS company receives detailed proposals from their shortlisted partners.
-Finance reviews total cost of ownership, legal examines engagement terms, IT assesses implementation complexity, and the executive sponsor considers alignment.
+Finance reviews total cost of ownership, legal examines engagement terms, IT assesses implementation complexity, and the executive sponsor considers strategic alignment.
+Each reviewer is looking for a different reason to say no.

 Content That Helps